Zuehlke/machines-code-people/articles/build-rules.md

 Rule #4 means you need tests and CI and a plan.
 You need to budget for CI, for creating a build system specific to your project, for teaching people how to use it.

-To make matters worse your users are some of the most obnoxious, impatient and down right pedantic users on the face of the planet.
+To make matters worse your users are some of the most obnoxious, impatient and downright pedantic users on the face of the planet.
 They want everything perfect, robust, simple and fast and they want it yesterday.
  You better be dogfooding by this point...

 *By {{page.authorName}}*